jxsvoboda/sycek/README.md

   * Any use of null statement (`;`) except as the body of a while loop or in the header of a for loop

-ccheck also understands some compiler-specific extensions, such as
+Apart from standard C, ccheck also understands some compiler-specific extensions, such as

   * GCC inline assembler
   * GCC `register ... asm(...)` variable register assignment
   * GCC attribute syntax
   * GCC's `__int128`, `__restrict__`

+ccheck also understands the C++ `extern "C"` declaration embedded in a header file.

 Finally, ccheck supports some extensions to the C syntax that are exploited via the preprocessor.
 I.e., it understands certain specific